Charity Hospice care is available to any person residing in the service area of

 Jefferson County, parts of Harrison, Columbiana, Belmont, and Carroll Counties who

-could reach the end of life within a year, are no longer seeking curative treatment
+could reach the end of life within 6 months, are no longer seeking curative treatment

 and are in agreement with the hospice philosophy.